srcfl/srcful-documentation/docs/simplified.md

 Cryptocurrencies are a type of digital currency that is secured by advanced computer encryption methods called cryptography.
 They are decentralized, which means that they operate independently of governments and financial institutions.
 Instead of being controlled by a central authority, cryptocurrencies rely on a network of computers and algorithms to maintain their security and integrity.

 SRC tokens is a utility token that can be earned by homeowners who connect their green energy producers to the Srcful network and contribute to a more sustainable energy system.
 Overall, SRC tokens are a way for people to participate in the energy market in a new and innovative way.
-By using cryptocurrencies like SRC tokens, we can help create a more sustainable and equitable energy system that benefits everyone.

 ## Proof-of-Source (PoSRC)

 Proof-of-Source is a way to prove that the energy you produce is green, and then get rewards for it.
-When you have solar panels or other ways of producing green energy, you can connect them to the Srcful network through the Energy Gateway.
+When you have solar panels or battery storage, you can connect them to the Srcful network through the Energy Gateway.
 The Energy Gateway will then measure how much green energy you produce and send that information to the Srcful network for validation.

 If your green energy production is validated, you will get rewarded in SRC tokens based on how much you produced and how much other people in the network produced.
-These tokens are like money that you can use to participate in the energy marketplace or exchange for other kinds of money.
+SRC tokens is used for a range of energy services offered through Srcful for both the DER owners and Energy Companies.

 By participating in PoSRC, you're not selling your energy to anyone.
-Instead, you're getting rewarded for being a green energy producer and helping to create a more sustainable and equitable energy system.
+Instead, you receive rewards for connecting and validating your resources, as well as for your contribution as a green energy producer.
 This is the most basic form for you to join the Srcful network.

 ## Proof-of-Control (PoCTRL)

-When many people use renewable energy sources, the amount of energy that is available for the power grid can be unpredictable.
-This can cause problems for the stability of the grid, which is important for making sure everyone has access to electricity when they need it.
+As the integration of renewable energy production into the grid increases, the predictability of energy availability for the power grid becomes more uncertain.
+This unpredictability can pose challenges to the stability of the grid, which is crucial for ensuring consistent and reliable electricity access for everyone.

-With Proof-of-Control, people who have renewable energy sources can offer to let Srcful control them for short periods of time, like a few minutes.
-This means that Srcful can help balance the supply and demand of electricity on the grid, which helps keep everything running smoothly.
+With Proof-of-Control, people who have renewable energy sources connected to Srcful can offer Energy companies the ability to control them for short periods of time, like a few minutes a few times per year.
+If you provide such a reserve, you get rewarded for every hour your reserve is available to support the grid's frequency, regardless of whether it's actually used or not.
+It's like being on standby; you're rewarded simply for being ready to help if needed.
+This means that Srcful creates the technical conditions to help balance the grid.

+Ancillary Services is a massive and rapidly growing market, expanding explosively as the demand increases with the integration of more renewable energy production into the energy system.

 The people who offer their renewable energy sources to be controlled by Srcful will get rewarded with SRC tokens just as in Proof-of-Source.
 It's important to note that with Proof-of-Control, no one is selling their energy.
 Instead, people are offering the ability to help stabilize the power grid, and they get rewarded for that help.

 ## The Srcful Energy Gateway